shanelnumber5/341-web-design/_docs/topic-11/01-box-size/03-page.md

 <img src="../img/box-model-content.gif" alt="drawing basic boxes" style="width: 350px; margin: 0 auto 30px;" />

 There are a number of ways to control the **size** of boxes.
-The first two properties you will get to know well are aptly named `width: ` and `height: `.
+The first two properties you already know well are aptly named `width: ` and `height: `.

 As with properties affecting typography, there are ways of setting the size of boxes using both absolute and relative measurement values.